makersacademy/chitter-challenge/README.md

 > Connect to `psql`
 > Create the database using the psql command `CREATE DATABASE duckboard;`
 > Connect to the database using the pqsl command `\c duckboard;`
-> Run the querys I have saved in the [migrations files](https://github.com/BecaLParker/chitter-challenge/tree/main/db/migrations)
+> Run the SQL commands I have saved in the [migrations files](https://github.com/BecaLParker/chitter-challenge/tree/main/db/migrations)
 > exit psql `\q`

 You can now run the feature and unit tests I built: `rspec`